aveith/aveith.github.io/_pages/about.md

 * **SBAC-PAD 2018**.

 # Recent News
-* March 27, 2024: A paper titled "PathFS: A File System for the Hierarchical Edge" was accepted at [ACM International Workshop on Edge Systems, Analytics and Networking (EdgeSyd 2024)](https://edge-sys.github.io/2024/accepted_papers.html).
+* March 27, 2024: A paper titled "PathFS: A File System for the Hierarchical Edge" was accepted at [ACM International Workshop on Edge Systems, Analytics and Networking (EdgeSys 2024)](https://edge-sys.github.io/2024/accepted_papers.html).
 * January 05, 2024: I was invited to join the TPC of PAISE 2024.
 * January 02, 2024: I was invited to join the TPC of SMARTCOMP 2024.
 * December 20, 2023: I attended the IEEE International Conference on Parallel and Distributed Systems (ICPADS 2023) in China and presented our accepted paper "PORTEND: A Joint Performance Model for Partitioned Early-Exiting DNNs."